PointConvFormer: Revenge of the Point-based Convolution: PointConvFormer

-In this work, we adopted a general U-Net structure with residual blocks in the encoding layers as our backbone model, where the point clouds are gradually downsampled to coarse resolution, then gradually upsampled to its original resolution with the help of finer level features.
-Please refer to the supplementary for detailed network structure.
-We use the grid-subsampling method~\cite{thomas2019kpconv} to downsample the point clouds as in~\cite{thomas2019kpconv} along with the PointConvFormer blocks to encode features.
-For upsampling layers, we are unable to apply PointConvFormer because for points that do not exist in the downsampled cloud, their features are not present.
-To address this issue, we note that in eq. \eqref{eq:pc_conv} of PointConv, $p$ itself does not have to belong to $\mathcal{N}(p)$, thus we can just apply PointConv layers for deconvolution without features $X_p$ as long as coordinates $p$ are known.
+\textbf{Downsampling and Deconvolution} We use the grid-subsampling method~\cite{thomas2019kpconv} to downsample the point clouds similar to the $2\times 2$ downsampling in 3D convolutions, which had been shown to outperform random and furthest point downsampling~\cite{thomas2019kpconv}.
+This subsampling choice makes PointConvFormer comparable with 3D convolution backbones at the same voxelization levels (e.g. 2cm, 5cm) as both use the same voxelization and downsampling strategies.
+For upsampling layers, we cannot apply PointConvFormer because no feature is available for points that are not part of the downsampled cloud.
+Instead, we note that in \eqref{eq:pc_conv} of PointConv, $p$ itself does not have to belong to $\mathcal{N}(p)$, thus we can just apply PointConv layers for deconvolution without features $x(p)$ as long as coordinates $p$ are known.
+This helps us to keep the consistency of the network and avoid arbitrary interpolation layers that are not learnable.